SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

-Characters who have the climb/jump skill can move up a surface at their normal Move (barring adverse environmental factors) with a base diﬃculty of 5.
+Characters who have the climb/jump skill can move up a surface at their normal Move (barring adverse environmental factors) with a base difficulty of 5.
 Those without such a skill move at half their normal movement rate.
-Increasing the rate increases the diﬃculty by +10 for each additional one-half of the base climbing Move (rounded up).
+Increasing the rate increases the difficulty by +10 for each additional one-half of the base climbing Move (rounded up).
 Example: A character with a running Move of 10 and without the climb/jump skill wants to move quickly up a tree.
 His base climbing